rubicon-project/rubiz/README.md

 ## Release

 Rubiz is versioned with [semver](http://semver.org/) and released to [sonatype](https://oss.sonatype.org/).
 Open an issue on Github if you feel there should be a release published that hasn't been.
+You can run `sbt tut` to regenerate documentation locally if you modify the docs in the `/main/tut` directory.